 When your baby has gas, how can you help them work through the pain?
-In this blog post and video guide, I’m sharing some of my favorite tips to help relieve baby’s gas pains day OR night!
+In this blog post and video tutorial, I’m sharing three ways to help your baby relieve their gas pains day OR night!

 Isn’t it amazing what kind of questions you Google or YouTube when you become a parent?
 For example, you probably never thought you would Google how to help your baby with gas or how to help relieve your newborn’s gas pain.
-But here you are: I’m so glad you found this video because that is exactly what we’re going to teach you today!
+But here you are!
+I’m so glad you’re here because that is exactly what we’re going to teach you today!

 Almost all babies get gas.
 Gas happens when air is trapped within the digestive tract and common causes include the following: